Does Credit Karma Report to Credit Bureaus

 Quick Answer

 Credit Karma does not report information to the credit bureaus.
-Instead, it compiles data from TransUnion and Equifax to provide you with your credit scores and reports, acting purely as a monitoring service.
+Instead, it pulls your credit data from TransUnion and Equifax to provide you with reports and scores, acting as a monitoring service rather than a data furnisher.

 Put your cards to work.